jasonwbarnett/devops-scripts/README.md

 I created this repo to keep track of extremely useful scripts and to hopefully add some benefit to others.
 Please feel free to fork / contribute.

-## master_functions.sh
+## master_functions.sh functions

 ### ask_question

-Asks a question and returns the user input.
+Asks a question and echoes the user input.

 ### ask_yes_no

-Asks a yes/no question and echos `true` or `false`.
+Asks a yes/no question and echoes `true` or `false`.
 It will continue to ask the user for input until they respond with one of the folllwing: `y`, `yes`, `n` or `no`.